IntersectMBO/plutus/docs/notes/VersionNumbers/concrete-syntax.md

 # Syntax of Version Identifiers in Similar Systems

+Blockchain systems are the only place I'm seeing this done.
+In my experience this sort of version management is offloaded to other software systems (package managers and their lookalikes, including `make` and `nix`).
+I suppose this makes sense.

+Solidity and Liquidity embody the two sides of a design tradeoff.
+With Solidity, source files may (and really, should) specify a version range, and compilers will refuse to compile the code if they are outside of the range.
+With Liquidity, source files specify a version of the language, and a compiler will accept the code if and only if it supports that version.

+The approach in Liquidity strikes me as being a lot friendlier to the programmer, and I propose we adopt their scheme (compiler decides) and syntax.

 ## Solidity (Ethereum)

 The [version pragma](http://solidity.readthedocs.io/en/v0.4.22/layout-of-source-files.html?) is optional but reccommended.
 For example: